b. 27/06/1920 Llanharan, Glamorgan, Wales. d. 17/12/2001 Bridgend, Wales.

 DATE AND PLACE OF GC ACTION: 10/01/1943 North Atlantic.

-Eynon Hawkins (1920-2001) was born at Llanharan, Glamorgan, on June 27th 1920, the son of coal miner.
+Eynon Hawkins (1920-2001) was born at Llanharan, Glamorgan, on June 27th 1920, the son of coal miner, Sydney Hawkins and his wife Janet (nee Rogers).
 He went to the local primary school and, like many schoolmates, left at 14 to go down the mines.

 Young Eynon worked first for the Power Dufferin colliery at Llanharan as a fireman, a task which involved patrolling below ground to check for gas leaks and packing the gelignite before blasting.
 In his spare time he played tight-end prop forward for a number of local Rugby Union teams, including Llanharan, Bridgend and Glamorgan.